 Bacon and brownie lovers unite!
 Yes, you’re seeing it correctly.
 Bacon has decided to mate with the chocolate brownie and the offspring is so adorably delicious, you’ll have the words “Nom Nom Nom” running through your head.
 It’s the ultimate confection for stoners and bacon lovers alike.
-And if you want to buy your own bacon brownie, Bacon Freak, just launched this bad boy.
-The best part is it doesn’t matter where you live.
-Bacon Freak isn’t one of those new bakeries that you only read about in the news and find yourself saying, “Why isn’t this awesome place located near me?
-I want a bacon brownie!”

 First you need bacon.
 Use as many strips as you would like.
 This recipe has 4 strips.
-You may as well cook all the bacon because even if you don’t use all the strips in your brownies, you’ll still want to snack on them while making this delicatessen.
+You may as well cook all the bacon because even if you don’t use all the strips in your brownies, you’ll still want to snack on them while making this delicacy.

 Next, you need to get the brownie mix.
 Use your favorite.
 Be fancy and get the Turtle Brownie mix.
 This mix comes with a bag of caramel to pour on top of your mix.
 Delish!